ansys/pyensight/doc/source/user_guide/index.rst

                                             is an example.
                  |PART_BUILT_UP|            This part is more commonly known as a *subset* part.
 It
                                             allows for collections of elements and nodes to be selected from a set of input parts.
-These are merged into this part.
+This collection is merged into this subset part.
                  |PART_CLIP|                This part is created by clipping a parent set of parts.
                  |PART_CONTOUR|             The part is a result of contouring a parent set of parts.
                  |PART_DEVELOPED_SURFACE|   A developed surface is generated by treating any